 How do you sign up?
 Contact us!

-PixTalks: an hour and a half of information with lots of energy and examples
+PixTalks: really useful information given with lots of energy and examples

 "Jiffy was wonderful, great presenter, great passion - she ‘had a story’ to share with us that contained good information.
 She was/is a ‘pro’.
-Very professional.
-I was very happy I attended after a long day." - S. Venker
+I was very happy I attended even after a long day."

 “Families not only tell stories of their shared past, but tell stories of the more extended family, stories parents tell about their own childhood, about their parents, and their parents before them….Families that tell more of these kinds of family history stories have adolescent children that have higher levels of self-understanding and emotional well-being.”